n-powell/volunteer_tracker/README.md

 PRIMARY KEY ("id")
 );_

-* _Note: This next step must only be done after your first main database in made because the next test database is a templat or "clone" of the current details of the main database.
+* _Note: This next step must only be done after your first main database is made, because the next test database is a template or "clone" of the current details of the main database.
 This includes the database name, tables, column names, and their corresponding data types._

-* _Secondary Note: This test database is created for all testing use as to not create any info to be stored in intended project critical main database._
+* _Secondary Note: This test database is created for all testing use.
+Intended to not create any info to be stored in intended project critical main database._

-* _create a test database by running CREATE DATABASE volunteer_tracker_test WITH TEMPLATE volunteer_tracker;_
+* _Create a test database by running CREATE DATABASE volunteer_tracker_test WITH TEMPLATE volunteer_tracker;_

 * _Navigate to cloned project folder in terminal_

 * _Run the sinatra launcher typing in the terminal $ ruby app.rb_

-* _open your web browser and type in the url path localhost:4567_
+* _Open your web browser and type in the url path localhost:4567_

 ## Built With